Rigid toric matrix Schubert varieties: Preliminaries

-Our aim is to study the first order deformations of the affine toric variety $\TV(G)$ by \cite{altmann96}.
-One can describe the $T^1_{\TV(G)}$ via understanding the two and three-dimensional faces of the edge cone $\sigma_G$.
-We explain this technique briefly in \hyperref[deformationtheory]{Section \ref*{deformationtheory}}.
-Hence we now introduce terminology and notation from graph theory to describe the rays and faces of $\sigma_G$ in terms of subgraphs.
-After that in \hyperref[rigiditysection]{Section \ref*{rigiditysection}} we are able to describe the rigidity of $\TV(G)$ in terms of graphs.
-Let now $G \subseteq K_{m,n}$ be a bipartite graph with disjoint sets $U_1$ and $U_2$. \begin{defn} A nonempty subset $A$ of $V(G)$ is called an \textit{independent set} if it contains no adjacent vertices.
-An independent set $A\subsetneq V(G)$ is called a \textit{maximal independent set} if there is no other independent set containing it.
-We say that an independent set is \textit{one-sided} if it is contained either in $U_1$ or in $U_2$.
-In a similar way, $A=A_1 \sqcup A_2$ is called a \textit{two-sided independent set} if $\emptyset \neq A_1 \subsetneq U_1$ and $ \emptyset \neq A_2 \subsetneq U_2$. \end{defn}
+Our aim is to study the first order deformations $T^1_{\TV(G)}$ of the affine toric variety $\TV(G)$ by \cite{altmann96}.
+One can describe the $T^1_{\TV(G)}$ via understanding the two and three-dimensional faces of the edge cone $\sigma_G \subseteq N_{\QQ}$.
+We explain this technique briefly in Section \ref{deformationtheory}.
+We first introduce terminology and notation from graph theory to describe the rays and faces of $\sigma_G$ in terms of subgraphs of $G$.
+In Section \ref{rigiditysection}, we will describe the rigidity of $\TV(G)$ in terms of graphs.